sandialabs/OWENS.jl/docs/src/setup.md

 ## Linux

-# Install/Update Required Compilers and Programs, if you already have an environment that can build OpenFAST, then these should already be installed.
+Install/Update Required Compilers and Programs; If you already have an environment that can build OpenFAST, then these should already be installed.

     apt-get update -y
     apt-get install git -y